Last updated on December 14th, 2022 at 08:53 am

 Do not accept any suggested business deals unless the person has been your long time trusted business ally

-If anyone tries to lure you into such, check online for Economic & Financial Crime Commission ( EFCC) to make an immediate report, don’t wait until you get scammed.
+If anyone tries to lure you into such, check online for the Economic & Financial Crime Commission ( EFCC) to make an immediate report, don’t wait until you get scammed.
 The agency is responsible for the fight against corruption.

 Avoid cyber café as much as possible

-As time goes by, you will integrate with the society, and learn how things work in Lagos without facing dubious people and activities.
+As time goes by, you will integrate with society, and learn how things work in Lagos without facing dubious people and activities.

 Learn few words of the local language.